ZivileU/image-search/README.md

 ### Layout

 The search results are displayed using `flexBox` and are completely responsive.
-The boxes holding the images have fixed width and height to make sure the layout does not break if some images are not fetched.
-They have a 1px border to make it a bit more neat since the image size is different.
-The images are scaled down preserving the aspect ratio, to make sure they are not stretched.
+The boxes holding the images have fixed width and height so the layout does not break if some images are not fetched.
+They have a 1px border.
+The `object-fit` property is set to `cover` so the image is zoomed in to cover the image box without stretching.

 ### Improvements